Getting Started

 - Click Create.

-Your project appears as a card on the dashboard, ready for dependency scans and secret management.
+Your project appears as a card on the dashboard, ready for dependency scans and config/secret file management.

 Run Your First Dependency Scan